qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 ### Semicolons ###

-Should semicolons should be required to terminate statements.
-If semicolons **are** required then a LESv3 parser can read JSON files; if statements are terminated by newlines then JSON isn't supported because
+Should semicolons should be required to terminate statements?
+If semicolons **are** required then a LESv3 parser could read JSON files; if statements are terminated by newlines then JSON isn't supported because

     { "foo"
       : "bar" }